Winnti Scenario: Biotech R&D Espionage

 Option C: Phased Confidence Restoration

-- Action: Prioritize GenixLibrary containment first, then work outward to calibration workstations and cloud environment, sequencing forensics alongside operational recovery.
+- Action: Prioritize GenixLibrary containment first, then work outward to HANSEN-SAP-01 and cloud environment, sequencing forensics alongside operational recovery.

 - Pros: Balances research continuity with evidence discipline; supports staged regulatory notification.

-- Cons: Extended ambiguity on full exfiltration scope; merger data room timing remains uncertain.
+- Cons: Extended ambiguity on full exfiltration scope; stakeholder communication timing remains uncertain.

-- Type Effectiveness: Moderately effective when GDPR and merger governance remain coordinated.
+- Type Effectiveness: Moderately effective when CFCS coordination and recovery governance remain aligned.

 Lunch & Learn Materials (75-90 min, 2 rounds)